LIGHT (protein): Nomenclature

 LIGHT stands for "homologous to lymphotoxin, exhibits inducible expression and competes with HSV glycoprotein D for binding to herpesvirus entry mediator, a receptor expressed on T lymphocytes".
 In the cluster of differentiation terminology it is classified as CD258.

 Function

 The protein encoded by this gene is a member of the tumor necrosis factor (TNF) ligand family.
 This protein is a ligand for TNFRSF14, which is a member of the tumor necrosis factor receptor superfamily, and which is also known as a herpesvirus entry mediator (HVEM).
+Furthermore, LIGHT interacts with the lymphotoxin β receptor (LTβR) to regulate the development of secondary lymphoid organs and tertiary lymphoid structures.
 Two alternatively spliced transcript variant encoding distinct isoforms have been reported.

 This protein may function as a costimulatory factor for the activation of lymphoid cells and as a deterrent to infection by herpesvirus.
 This protein has been shown to stimulate the proliferation of T cells, trigger apoptosis of various tumor cells and play a role in vascular normalisation processes.
 This protein is also reported to prevent tumor necrosis factor alpha-mediated apoptosis in primary hepatocytes.